dennykami1/cintel-01-pages/index.md

 ## Honorable Mentions

-Other Favorites from Studio Ghibli I would also recommend watching
+Other Favorites I would also recommend watching

 - The Wind Rises